pyama86/opsql/README.md

 ### Common Issues

-**Q: "DATABASE_URL environment variable is required" error**
+**Q: "DATABASE_DSN environment variable is required" error**
-A: Set the DATABASE_URL environment variable with your database connection string.
+A: Set the DATABASE_DSN environment variable with your database connection string.

 **Q: "connection refused" error**
 A: Check your database connection settings: